older people sitting in a park thinking about having a testamentary capacity assessment

 What is & isn’t included?

 Prices are inclusive of VAT.
-The cost includes preparation time, travel time where applicable, the capacity assessment and preparation of the report/s.
-Preparation time will include pre-reading of all applicable information, e.g. GP records, details of the estate and beneficiaries, and details of the lifetime gift depending upon the nature of the assessment.
-Conversations with family members and/or carers/care home staff (if applicable) are usually necessary.
-If the distance travelled is more than 10 miles, there is a surcharge of 55p per mile.
-Mental capacity assessments are not undertaken for hospital inpatients.
-Diagnostic tests are not provided.
+The cost includes preparation time, travel time where applicable, the capacity assessment and provision of the report/s.
+Preparation includes the reading of all applicable information, e.g. GP summaries, memory clinic letters and details about the matter for which the assessment relates.
+Conversations with family members and/or carers/care home staff (if applicable) are also necessary.
+If the distance travelled is more than 5 miles, there is a surcharge of 55p per mile.
+Diagnostic tests, medical advice and referrals are not provided.

 Payment terms